froeca/Software-Defined-Radio/README.md

 3. Low noise figure.
 4. Inexpensive to construct.
 5. Simple design.

+We designed our reciever to operate in the (5.000 - 10.000 MHz) band.
+This band was chosen because it is centered around the "40-meter" Ametuar Radio band which supports communication worldwide and is considered one of the most reliable all-season long distance communication bands.
+We also noticed by experimenting with an online SDR radio that there seemed to be a substantial number of stations avalible in that band.
+For simplicity sake, we kept the design to just one receiving freqeuncy band.

+We chooe our intermediate frequency to be 10.7kHz.
+This is a pretty standard value

 ## Hardware
 A block diagram of our SDR reciever is shown below in Figure 1: